-Blackheads are a menace to our skin, and getting rid of them is a good thing… most of the time.
-Sometimes the price of getting rid of them is too high, and you end up damaging the skin to the point that it’s worse than the blackheads!
+Blackheads are a menace to our skin!
+And getting rid of them is a good thing… most of the time.
+Sometimes the price of getting rid of them is too high, and you end up damaging the skin to the point that the bruise is worse than the blackhead!

-Blackhead vacuums generally do a good job of removing blackheads, but sometimes they go wrong.
-Sometimes you end up with a pore vacuum bruise or a vacuum hickey.
+Blackhead vacuums generally do a good job of removing blackheads.
+But sometimes they go wrong.
+Sometimes you end up with a pore vacuum suction bruise or a “vacuum hickey“.
 In this article, we’ll look at some solutions to this issue.
 Pore Vacuum Bruise Remedy, here we come!

 We’ll also look at some ways to prevent vacuum hickeys from occurring.

 - 2 Pore Suction Vacuums (aka Blackhead Vacuums)

 - 4 What In The World Is A Vacuum Hickey?

 - 5 How To Get Rid Of Vacuum Hickeys

 - 6 Pore Vacuum Bruise Remedy: 6 Home Methods